 • You will be requested to sign some forms

 • Then proceed to the longarm area, where one of the staff will help you get started.
-You are responsible for loading your own quilt if you are not using the valet service.
+You are responsible for loading your own quilt.

-• Staff present will help make sure the frame is loaded correctly.
+• Staff present are there to make sure the frame is loaded correctly.

 • Baste the batting to the backing.

-• Load your top on ensuring that it is straight.
+• Load your top ensuring that it is straight.

 • If you will be using a pantograph it will be properly lined up for you to get started.